 This section is not crucial for the rest of the calculations but you can use this table to record your purchase info.

 Here are the explanations for other columns different from Sales Invoice Records:

-HS Code: HS code is an international standardized system of names and numbers for the classification of commodities and you can use for information purposes only.
+HS Code: HS code is an international standardized system of names and numbers for the classification of commodities and you can use it for information purposes only.

 Expiry Date: Some commodities, especially FMCG goods, may have an expiry date.
-You can input them here in order to track later on.
+You can input them here in order to track them later on.
 (This field is optional according to your business.)

 Warehouse Location: For information purposes only.
 Let’s you easily track the placement of newly purchased goods.